Afghan life remains dire as Taliban mark 3 years of rule – DW – 08/14/2024

 The situation in Afghanistan remains dire.
 While initial fears of widespread violence have subsided, the country faces a multitude of challenges, from a crippled economy and restricted education to ongoing human rights concerns and a divided population.

-According to the UN, in 2024, more than half the country's population — 23.7 million people — require humanitarian assistance.
+According to the UN, more than half the country's population — 23.7 million people — require humanitarian assistance.

-Also, the country now operates without a constitution and Hibatullah Akhundzada, the Taliban's reclusive leader, has been ruling through religious edict.
+The country now operates without a constitution, and Hibatullah Akhundzada, the Taliban's reclusive leader, has been ruling through religious edict.

 The group's spokesperson Mujahid said they set up local bodies comprising clerics and tribal leaders to convey people's views and wishes to the Taliban leadership.